LavaMoat/LavaMoat/README.md

 The LavaMoat runtime reduces the supplychain risk in **three** primary ways:
   1. Prevent modifying JavaScript's primordials (Object, String, Number, Array, ...)
   2. Limit access to the platform API (window, document, XHR, etc) per-package
-  3. Prevent packages from corrupting other packages

-1 and 2 are provided by [SES][SesGithub] containers.
+Both are provided by [SES][SesGithub] containers.
 Platform API access is passed in via a LavaMoat configuration file.

-3 is achieved by providing a read-only view of the imported module's exports.
-This read-only view is accomplished via [Cytoplasm][CytoplasmGithub], a membrane implementation.

 ### SecureEcmaScript (SES)